cjdelisle/cjdns/README.md

 ## Admin interface

-When cjdnroute is up and running, the admin interface will be available at `udp://localhost:11234` (this can be changed in the `cjdroute.conf` configuration file).
-See [admin/README.md](admin/README.md) for more information about the admin interface.
+When cjdroute is up and running, the admin interface will be available at `udp://localhost:11234` (this can be changed in the `cjdroute.conf` configuration file).
+See [doc/admin-api.md](doc/admin-api.md) for more information about the admin interface.
 There are several tools in `contrib/` that can interact with it.